Image Score: Learning and Evaluating Human Preferences for Mercari Search: Image Score: Learning and Evaluating Human Preferences for Mercari Search

-When conducting offline evaluations, a significant challenge we encountered is the dynamic nature of the freshness factor in our Elasticsearch implementation.
-The freshness factor, which reflects the recency of an item, is a critical component in our scoring formula.
-However, extracting this dynamic factor from Elasticsearch explanation result presents difficulties, which complicates our ability to reconstruct and perform offline evaluations accurately.
+A key challenge in offline evaluation arises from the dynamic nature of the freshness factor in our Elasticsearch implementation.
+This factor, which reflects the recency of an item, is an important component of the scoring function.
+However, extracting this dynamic component from Elasticsearch explanation outputs is non-trivial, making it difficult to accurately reconstruct scores for offline evaluation.